-Admission will be based on a review by the admissions committee considering an applicant's total profile, including undergraduate GPA, ministerial experience, personal and spiritual autobiographies, and recommendations.
+Admission will be based on a review by the admissions committee considering an applicant's total profile, including undergraduate GPA, ministerial experience, spiritual and ministerial autobiographies, and recommendations.
 Offers of admission are made on a rolling basis with priority given to applications received before the official deadlines.